Regional configuration guide

 Via CLI (Command Line Interface)

 Regions are configured through the CLI, accessible via USB serial connection or remote administration through the app or companion device.
-The minimum configuration comprises country plus region.
+For Great Britain, a typical setup is a broad scope plus a regional scope.
+If you are on the island of Ireland, follow the Ireland code set shown above instead of the gb-* examples.

 1